Interested in an undergraduate degree in Accounting? Take the next step!

 No!
 We will teach you all the accounting you need to know.

 Both degrees will leave you with the same level of accounting competence, but the BBusSc (housed in the Department of Finance and Tax) also includes the finance discipline up to the equivalent of an honours degree, which is why it takes an extra year.
 It also includes several management courses throughout the degree, which BCom students do not complete.
+The BBusSc is an excellent choice for anyone who is interested in completing the equivalent of an honours degree in finance with accounting.
+Please get in touch with the Department of Finance and Tax if you want to learn more about the BBusSc Finance with Accounting degree.

 The degrees are identical until your 3rd year, so you don’t need to choose between them until that stage.
 During 3rd year, you do a different financial reporting course.
-The Chartered Accounting programme has an additional course (Business Analysis & Governance) at a final year level.
+The Chartered Accounting programme has an additional course (Business Analysis & Governance) at final year level.
+Both degrees are endorsed by the same accounting professional bodies.
+However, to pursue the Chartered Accounting pathway at UCT, you need to complete the Postgraduate Diploma in Accounting or BCom Honours in Accounting.
+Admission to these postgraduate offerings requires completion of the CA option.

 The General Accounting degree allows for admission into the same postgraduate opportunities as the Chartered Accounting degree, except for the Postgraduate Diploma in Accounting.
 You can continue your postgraduate studies in accounting (such as taxation, finance, and more), or you can continue your journey to be a professional accountant locally through SAIPA or CIBA or globally through ACCA or CIMA.